top of page

 Arrival in Australia

 From the time you step off the plane, you will experience Australian hospitality.
-If required one of our friendly staff can meet you at Kingsford Smith Airport in Sydney when your plane arrives.
+We can arrange to have you met at Kingsford Smith Airport in Sydney when your plane arrives.
 You then have a short trip to your destination.
 You can choose to travel by car, train, bus or - for an additional charge - by taxi or by limousine.

-Our staff will assist you to settle in at your place of residence.
+Our staff will assist you to settle in at your place of residence, if required.
 Any queries you have you will be able to ask our Overseas Co-ordinator to help you settle into your new way of life.

 Climate